Ryan Catholic College

 Ryan Catholic College is a combined, co-educational, primary and secondary school in what is now the City of Townsville, Queensland, Australia.
-It was established by the Roman Catholic Diocese lalalkskksof Townsville in 1979.
+It was established by the Roman Catholic Diocese of Townsville in 1979.
 Ryan is the largest catholic school in Townsville.

 It currently has over 1900 enrolments and employs approximately 200 teachers.
-It is unique in the fact that students are not required to address their teachers by their prefixes and last names.
-The students commonly address their respective teachers by their first names.
-Ryan Catholic College is broken up into 2 campuses with a junior school on the smaller campus, with the middle and senior schools located on the main (Ryan) campus.
+Ryan Catholic College has 2 campuses with a junior school on the smaller campus, with the middle and senior schools located on the main (Ryan) campus.

 A new two-storey building was constructed throughout 2007 on the main campus.
 The building houses classrooms, toilets, showers and a staffroom.
 The building replaces the former 'temporary' I block, which has been moved and now functions as a permanent set of classrooms.

 In 2011, the college opened the Emmaus Hall.

-There is a new library that was built in 2018 and finished around 2019 November which houses state of the art buildings for all children and teachers.
+There is a new library that was built in 2018 and finished around November 2019.